 What is Construction Contingencies and Why It is Required?

-What Is Contingency In Construction
+What Is Contingencies In Estimation

-What Is Contingency In Construction?
+What Is Contingencies In Estimation?

 The term `contingency’ represents any incidental or miscellaneous character that cannot be classified under any distinct item sub-head, yet pertain to the work as a whole.
+Contingencies meaning in civil engineering are important when preparing estimates for any construction project.

 While planning any construction project, finalizing a budget is one of the major steps in planning a successful project.
-Designing and planning to project considering where to spend money and budgeting for all the work takes both attention to detail and the complete scope of the project.
+Designing and planning to project considering where to spend money and budgeting for all the work take both attention to detail and the complete scope of the project.

+However, all estimate is correct and accurate there is some unforeseen issues or items that come up where additional work will be needed.
 This is where a contingency budget becomes critical.
 Contingencies in estimation and costing are an amount added to the total estimate to balance incidental and miscellaneous expenses.

 Read More: Types Of Engineering Contracts And Their Uses